Print to PDF

-- The School of Continuing Studies has satellite campuses in Elmwood Business Park in Jefferson Parish, La., Biloxi, Miss., and in Madison, Miss.
+- The School of Professional Advancement has satellite campuses in Elmwood Business Park in Jefferson Parish, La., Biloxi, Miss., and in Madison, Miss.

 - The downtown health sciences campus has several divisions: School of Medicine, School of Public Health and Tropical Medicine, School of Social Work, Tulane Medical Center and Technology Services.

 - The North Shore campus is home to the Tulane National Primate Research Center in Covington, La.

 - The A. B. Freeman School of Business offers Executive and Professional MBA programs at its satellite campus in Houston, Texas.

 - The main Howard-Tilton Memorial Library houses the Latin American Library and the Maxwell Music Library.
 The Rudolph Matas Library is located in the School of Medicine.

 - The Special Collections Division in Jones Hall includes the Hogan Jazz Archive, Southeastern Architectural Archive, University Archives, Rare Books and Manuscripts and the Louisiana Collection.

 - Other libraries include architecture, botany, business, law, mathematics, natural history, primate research, race relations and ethnic history and women’s studies.